reactioncommerce/cli/README.md

 reaction develop api
 ```
  This plugin will now be loaded the next time you start Open Commerce.

+ ### Congratulations!!
+You're ready to start developing with Open Commerce

 ## Add the Admin/Storefront
 ---